 Phoenix, AZ 85007-3231

-for printable Certificate of Good Standing Request Form.
+Click here for Printable Certificate of Good Standing Request Form.

-- A check or money order for seventeen (17) dollars per certificate requested
+- Check or money order for $17.00 per certificate requested

 1. Some jurisdictions require a certificate of good standing from the "Highest Court" of the state.
-We do not have information on which jurisdictions do or do not require a “highest court” certificate and you should verify with that jurisdiction what type of certificate you need before submitting your request.
-These could also be referred to as a “certificate from the Supreme Court” or from the “Clerk of the Supreme Court” in various jurisdictional applications.
-If you require a “highest court” certificate, please clearly state this in your written request.
-This will ensure that you will receive a certificate from the Disciplinary Clerk, as well as a certificate from the Clerk of the Arizona Supreme Court.
+The Division does not have information on which jurisdictions require a “highest court” certificate.
+Verify the type of certificate the jurisdiction needs before submitting your request.
+Other jurisdictions may refer to a “highest court” certificate as a “certificate from the Supreme Court” or from the “Clerk of the Supreme Court.”
+A “highest court” certificate includes a certificate from the Disciplinary Clerk, as well as a certificate from the Clerk of the Arizona Supreme Court.

-A member of the State Bar of Arizona may also request, in writing, their discipline history.
-The request should state whether the member needs all matters reported or just public matters.
+A member of the State Bar of Arizona may also request their discipline history.
+The request must be in writing and should state whether the member needs all matters reported or only public matters.

-The public can also request a disciplinary history on a member of the State Bar of Arizona.
-These histories only include formal matters, which are public information as required by Rule 70, Arizona Rules Supreme Court.
+The public can request a disciplinary history on a member of the State Bar of Arizona.
+These histories only include formal matters, which are public information as required by Rule 70, Arizona Rules of the Supreme Court.